justalike/Message-Sorter/README.md

 `cd Mybot`

+If you have git installed then you can just do:

 `git clone https://github.com/justalike/Message-Sorter.git`

+or download zip file and extract it to Mybot folder.

-depending on what modules manager you prefer you can do both
+Depending on what modules manager you prefer you can do either

 `npm install`